Important immigration information for NON EU/EEA Full-time BScIBA and MSc students

 Your main point of contact for the immigration application at RSM/ Erasmus University is Ms. Joyce Maliepaard.

-Once you have a conditional or unconditional offer you receive the ‘Guidelines immigration application process’ (from mid March on).
+Once you have a conditional or unconditional offer you receive the ‘Immigration application process’ (from mid March on).
 The guidelines explains the procedure to successfully process your application.
-After having received the guidelines you will be registered in student registration system ‘Osiris Zaak’ (‘Osiris Zaak’ opens in April).
+After having received the information you will be registered in student registration system ‘Osiris Zaak’ (‘Osiris Zaak’ opens in April).

 After your registration in 'Osiris Zaak' your main point of contact is EUR Internatinonal Office (email@example.com).
 The immigration documents and invoice for the payment of the fees will be sent to you in 5 working days.